Tamara G R Macieira

 SERVICE

 Dr. Macieira holds memberships in the American Medical Informatics Association (AMIA), Southern Nursing Research Society, and Sigma Theta Tau International Honor Society of Nursing – Alpha Theta Chapter.
-Her service activities include serving on professional association committees, such as AMIA 2020 Translational Bioinformatics Year in Review, and ad hoc reviewer for the Nursing Journal of Minas Gerais (REME) and the Brazilian Journal of Nursing (REBEn).
+Her service activities include serving as an elected member-at-large at the AMIA Nursing Informatics Working Group, and other professional organizations.

 Accomplishments